 Basically the Lipid Hypothesis says that you eat a lot of fats and cholesterol, they settle out in your arteries, then your arteries clog and form plaque, plaque and resulting clots then cause heart attacks.

 This concept first arose as a result of research done in 1913 after a scientist named Nikolai Anitsdikow fed rabbits a good deal of cholesterol and they formed plaque in their arteries.

 The theory was formally written up in 1951 by 2 doctors (Duff and McMillian) and published in the American Journal of Medicine.

 It was then heavily promoted by Ancel Keys who published a paper and wrote a book in 1953.

-Ancel Keys’ viewpoint was largely based on a study of seven countries that showed, he claimed, a direct a direct correlation between fat in the diet and heart attacks.
+Ancel Keys’ viewpoint was largely based on a study of seven countries that showed, he claimed, a direct correlation between fat in the diet and heart attacks.

 In 1960 an American Heart Association committee embraced the lipid (fat) hypothesis based on a 3 page report and as a result of all the press a young staffer incorporated it into Senator George McGovern’s Dietary Goals for the United States in 1977.
 It became part of a political platform.

 There were some initial cholesterol drug trials that seemed to show a small relationship between lowering cholesterol with drugs and heart incidents so this was used as support for “Eat Less Fats and Cholesterol” to have a healthy heart.
 That is where our Heart Healthy Diet came from.